OfficeDev/office-js-docs-pr/excel/excel-add-ins-programming-overview.md

 * loadOption specifies selection, expansion, top, and skip options.
 See [loadOption](resources/loadoption.md) object for details.

 ##### Example
-The following example shows how to copy the values from Range A1:A2 to B1:B2 by using load() method on the range object.
+The following example shows how to copy the values from Range A1:A2 to B1:B2 of the active worksheet by using load() method on the range object.
+Be sure to add some values to A1:A2 to see results.

 ```js
 Excel.run(function (ctx) {